AI Visibility Services for Marketing Agencies: Offering Guide

 Source Attribution Analysis: When your client is missing from high-intent prompts, look at what sources the AI is citing instead.

 Competitor Movement: Track which competitors are gaining/losing citations month-to-month.
-If a competitor suddenly appears in more prompts, investigate why.
+If a competitor suddenly appears in 5 more prompts, investigate why.
 Did they publish new content?
 Earn a major PR mention?
 Update their schema?

-Prompt-Level Gaps: For each prompt where your client doesn’t appear, identify the root cause: missing content, poor content visibility (the page exists but isn’t ranking in Google, so the AI doesn’t find it), schema/structure issues, or authority gaps relative to competitors.
+Prompt-Level Gaps: For each prompt where your client doesn’t appear, identify the root cause:

 Your monthly report should tell a story.
 Here’s the structure:

-Design principle: make it visual.
+Design principle: Make it visual.
 Busy executives scan.
 Charts, tables, and color-coding make data digestible.

 Don’t just email the report.
 Present it live.